-Legislatively created in 2015 as a qualified ABLE Program, ABLE, (a Direct Support Organization) provides a savings and investment option for eligible individuals with disabilities.
-ABLE is intended to supplement, but not replace, the benefits provided through private insurances, Medicaid, Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), the Beneficiary's employment, and other sources.
-Earnings in an ABLE Account are tax-free under Section 529A of the Internal

-Revenue Code if used to pay for qualified expenditures.
-For more information about ABLE please visit: www.ableunited.com.
+Legislatively created in 2015 as a Qualified ABLE Program, ABLE United, (a legislatively authorized Direct Support Organization) provides a savings and investment option for eligible individuals with disabilities.
+ABLE United is intended to supplement, but not replace, the benefits provided through private insurances, Medicaid, Social Security Disability Insurance ("SSDI"), Supplemental Security Income ("SSI"), the Beneficiary's employment, and other sources.
+Earnings in an ABLE Account are tax-free under Section 529A of the Internal Revenue Code if used to pay for qualified expenditures.
+For more information about ABLE please visit www.ableunited.com.